gwboone/fllsdshbrd/README.md

 Usage
 * Pre req is install of R, R Studio and shiny.
+* Open app.r in R Studio and run the application (app.r)
 * Edit buys.csv to capture your stock purchases and investment contributions
-* Open app.r in R Studio and run the application (app.r)
-* Edit buys.csv to meet your needs
 * Upload the edited buys.csv to the application
 * Review analysis results
+* __Marvel__ at your stock picking prowess